 With this simplification, we can re-specify the Drake equation as:

 G = N* ⋅ fW ⋅ fL ⋅ fA ⋅ fU ⋅ fB

 If we plug in the above values we get:

 Make of this what you will.
 It might cheer you up, it might depress you.
 I guess it depends on what you thought your chances were before reading this.
 But how do you think I feel?
-I spent aeons to perfect this formula, only to prove that I am pathetic, the highest note in a sad song.
+I spent aeons perfecting this formula, only to prove that I am the highest note in a sad song.